Meaningful Use: Registration and Attestation

 - Attestation Information

-- CMS EHR Certification ID# (CHPL Website) created on the Certified Health IT Product List (CHPL Website)
+- Certification ID# created on the Certified Health IT Product List (CHPL Website) for the products you use to demonstrate MU.

 - Reporting Period